Cefn Railway Station 2018 Proposal

 A proposal for a new Railway Station at Cefn Mawr

-A railway station at Cefn Mawr enclosed in a tunnel holds distinct advantages for the Cefn & Cefn Mawr, the Pontcysyllte World Heritage Site, the Dee Valley AONB, South Wrexham and North East Wales, ranging from new access roads for Tesco at Cefn Mawr, a 24 hour Tesco Service Station, a mini bus terminus serving the Pontcysyllte WHS corridor coordinated with trains, a large free park and ride facility with train station access to other areas.
+A railway station at Cefn Mawr holds distinct advantages for the Cefn & Cefn Mawr, the Pontcysyllte World Heritage Site, the Dee Valley AONB, South Wrexham and North East Wales, ranging from new access roads for Tesco at Cefn Mawr, a 24 hour Tesco Service Station, a mini bus terminus serving the Pontcysyllte WHS corridor coordinated with trains, a large free park and ride facility with train station access to other areas.
 An additional 1300 square meters of land and good access could be used to attract high tech companies to the existing Rhosymedry Industrial Estate that would become available for development, providing many more jobs for our local community.
 This is sustainable development in accordance with WAG Planning Policy rather than further mixed-use development and even more supermarkets.

 A small bus terminus and mini bus service coordinated with the train time table serving, Cefn Mawr and all the villages of the Cefn, the Pontcysyllte World Heritage Site, Dee Valley AONB, and South Wrexham, much like the MRT system in Singapore but at a fraction of the cost.
 This is a practical application of sustainable development.